 There are many reasons you would benefit from a cluster solution:

 Clustering architecture can be used to achieve very high levels of performance.

 If youíre taking a server offline, doing server maintenance or experience power failure -Clustering will keep your data available at all times!

 Clustering your Storinator is the most effective way to grow your overall capacity.

 As your business grows, so will your storage requirements.
 With some simple planning you can be sure you will never run out of space.

 But the long answer is clustering requires at least two Storinators of any model and the proper software.
 Our Storinator storage server is an open storage platform that gives you the freedom to run any software you choose including GlusterFS and Ceph.
 Our own clusters are using servers that run CentOS with GlusterFS and ZFS on Linux running on top, to create one central storage platform.
 However, we have many customers using other Linux distros, such as Ubuntu and RedHat, but in our petabyte configuration we used the following: CentOS, ZFS on Linux and GlusterFS.

-Our Storinator storage server is an open storage platform that gives you the freedom to run any software you choose including GlusterFS, Ceph, and MooseFS.
+Our Storinator storage server is an open storage platform that gives you the freedom to run any software you choose including GlusterFS and Ceph.
 Our clusters are using servers that run CentOS with GlusterFS and ZFS on Linux running on top, to create one central storage platform.
-We have many customers using other Linux distros, such as Debian, FreeBSD, and RedHat, but in our petabyte configuration we used the following:
+We have many customers using other Linux distros, such as Ubuntu and RedHat, but typically in our petabyte configuration we use the following: